How My Egyptian Childhood Memories Inspired My Love of Travel

-That’s because Egypt is in my blood but also as the first foreign destination I can ever remember journeying to, it’s ingrained in my memories.
+That’s because Egypt is in my blood and also as the first foreign destination I can ever remember journeying to, it’s ingrained in my memories.

 As a child I can remember drinking Coca-Cola from small glass bottles sold from crates by the side of the crazy Cairo roads, and it being so hot that you’d barely make it one block down the dusty street before you were thirsty and ready for another.